 A contractor who is currently in your network but not compliant with the insurance coverage needed should be addressed immediately.
 Any gap or lapse in coverage exposes your business to risk.

 Review how often the contractor works for you and consider the type of work being completed to determine the level of risk you are exposed to.
-For high volume, high-risk work, you will want to ensure that the contractor consistently comply.
+For high volume, high-risk work, you will want to ensure that the contractor consistently complies.

 When you have a network of contractors, minimizing gaps in coverage means lines of communication must be established with your contractors, written expectations for appropriate coverage should be provided and procedures should be in place to make certain the contractor responds and complies with your requirements.
 Without enforcement of your policy and procedures, your program is not protecting you and puts the reputation, financial and operational wellbeing of the organization in the hands of your service network.